Mendes1302/Mendes1302/README.md

-Here’s a more casual version of your introduction with emojis:

----

 # Hey there!
 I'm Lucas Mendes Barbosa 🎉

 <p style='text-align: justify;'> I'm a passionate data science enthusiast 🚀 with a love for research and cool projects!
 During my academic journey, I dove into two major projects that really fueled my interest.